Freedom of Information Request Documents

 Finally, there is staff time that is involved with each request.
-Under the law, the first two hours of time to produce the documents is at no charge to the person making the request.
+Under the law, the first hour of time to produce the documents is at no charge to the person making the request.
 It is safe to assume that for each request, there is a minimum of one to two hours of staff time spent preparing each response.
 In many cases, the City Attorney is also involved.

 Until most recently, this process of posting the requests was met with few issues.
 However, recent requests have required the City to revisit the practice.
 Hence, the City will use its discretion in the posting process.
 The City will apply the following reasonable guidelines; the application of which is based on the above goals.

 Unprofessional, vulgar or other inappropriate words in a request will not be included.
 Comments that are derogatory towards any person(s) will not be included.